A Step-by-Step Guide to Your Demolition Permit

 First things first, you need the official demolition permit application from your local building department.
 Most cities and counties now offer these forms online, which you can download and fill out.
 Be meticulous here—even a small mistake or an empty field can get your application flagged and sent back to you, causing unnecessary delays.
 Double-check that you’ve provided accurate information about the property owner, the contractor performing the work, and a clear description of the structure being demolished.
 This form is the foundation of your entire permit package, so take your time to get it right.
 It’s always a good idea to have a second person review it before you submit.

-Site Plans and Demolition Drawings
+Drafting Your Site Plans and Drawings

 Next, you’ll need to provide a clear visual of your project.
 This includes a site plan showing the property lines, the location of the building to be demolished, and any adjacent structures that will remain.
 You’ll also need simple demolition drawings that outline the scope of the work.
 These don’t need to be overly complex, but they must clearly communicate what is coming down.
 Some jurisdictions may also require you to include details like where you’ll place safety fencing and how you plan to manage debris removal from the site.
 Accuracy is key to helping the plan reviewer understand your project quickly and approve it without questions.

-Proof of Utility Disconnection
+Securing Proof of Utility Disconnection

 This is a non-negotiable safety requirement.
 Before any demolition can begin, you must prove that all essential utilities—water, electricity, and gas—have been safely and professionally disconnected.
 You will need to contact each utility provider (like FPL, TECO, or your local water department) to schedule a formal disconnection.
 They will provide you with official letters or “cut-off” notices, which you must include in your permit application.
 Plan ahead for this step, as it can sometimes take a few weeks for the utility companies to complete the work and issue the necessary documentation.
 Don’t leave this until the last minute, as it’s one of the most common sources of delay.

-Environmental Reports and Inspections
+Required Environmental Reports and Inspections

 Depending on the age and history of your property, you may need to submit specific environmental reports.
 For buildings constructed before certain dates, an asbestos survey is almost always required to ensure hazardous materials are handled correctly.
 If the property has a septic tank, you’ll need proof that it has been properly abandoned.
 For commercial sites, there might be requirements for soil testing or other assessments.
 If your project involves these complexities, it’s a good time to request a proposal and let an expert guide you through these specialized requirements.
 Getting professional help ensures you meet all environmental regulations and keep your project compliant.